IgniteUI/igniteui-docfx/en/components/charts/features/chart-data-legend.md

 ## Angular Data Legend Grouping

-`DataLegendGroup` can be set, on all types of series, to a string that will categorize a group of series in Data Legend.
+[`dataLegendGroup`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxseriescomponent.html#dataLegendGroup) can be set, on all types of series, to a string that will categorize a group of series in Data Legend.
 Each group will have its own summary row displayed before another group of series is displayed:
-By default, DataLegend will hide names of groups, but you can display group names by setting the `GroupRowVisible` property to true.
+By default, DataLegend will hide names of groups, but you can display group names by setting the [`groupRowVisible`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxdatalegendcomponent.html#groupRowVisible) property to true.

 <code-view style="height: 450px" alt="Angular Data Legend Grouping"
            data-demos-base-url="{environment:dvDemosBaseUrl}"